na003-pixel/hi5/Delta.md

 ## Architecture
 - Migrated all headers to use `ShopHeaderV2`
 - Better prompts: more personalized, better structure
-- Improved consistently in styling and shop header used
+- Improved consistently in styling and components (shop text headers more specifically) used
 - Removed hardcoded colors styling from many places
 - Removed unused imports from many places
 ## Ratings page